Installing and Upgrading N1MM Logger+

 Installer ProgramLocation

 The second location, for user-modifiable or program-modifiable files, defaults to a location inside your Documents folder.
-In Windows Vista, Windows 7 and newer systems, this is at C:\Users\[Your Windows Username]\Documents\N1MM Logger+ (in Windows XP SP3, this would be C:\Documents and Settings\[Your Windows Username]\Documents\N1MM Logger+).
+In Windows Vista, Windows 7 and newer systems, this is at C:\Users\[Your Windows Username]\Documents\N1MM Logger+ (in Windows XP SP3, this would be C:\Documents and Settings\[Your Windows Username]\My Documents\N1MM Logger+).
 For a typical single-user system, this default is appropriate, and even on multiple-user systems it is suggested that you accept the default for the initial install.

 Do Not Install to a Cloud Server or Cloud Backup!